armory/docs/content/en/docs/installation/operator.md

 ---
 title: Spinnaker Operator
 weight: 1
+description: >
+  Spinnaker Operator is a Kubernetes operator for Spinnaker that makes it easy to install, deploy, and upgrade any version of Spinnaker.
 aliases:
   - /docs/spinnaker/operator/
 ---

-Spinnaker Operator is a Kubernetes operator for Spinnaker that makes it easy to install, deploy, and upgrade any version of Spinnaker.
+Using Armory Operator, you can:

 - Manage Spinnaker with `kubectl` like other applications.
 - Expose Spinnaker via `LoadBalancer` or `Ingress` (optional)